Christmas Wish (EP)

 Christmas Wish is a Christmas EP by American singer Stacie Orrico.
 It was released by ForeFront Records on October 9, 2001.
-The album peaked at number 26 on the US Top Holiday Albums.
+The album peaked at number 26 on the US Top Holiday Albums chart.

 Critical reception

-AllMusic editor Tim Sendra rated Christmas Wish three out of five stars.
+AllMusic rated Christmas Wish three-out-of-five stars.
 Argus Leaders Joel Brown wrote that in the EP, "the true meaning of Christmas is intertwined with more secular choices".
 Larry Rodgers and Randy Cordova of The Arizona Republic argued that, on the record, Orrico "puts a little too much Britney Spears into her vocals".
+John Blake, in The Atlanta Constitution, thought that Christmas Wish was "overproduced and uninspired".
+Cross Rhythms Chris Tozer offered the EP the most praise, describing the holiday covers as "laced with lashings of R&B - 21st century style".
 Fort Worth Star-Telegram writer Malcolm Mayhew labeled the EP's songs as "indistinguishable from all the other teen-pop Christmas songs bopping around out there".
-John Blake, in The Atlanta Constitution, thought that Christmas Wish was "overproduced and uninspired".